maximilien/knfun/README.md

 # Build

-After cloning the repository.
+After cloning this repository.
 You can build all functions with the following command:

 ```bash
 ./hack/build.sh